 I’ve started a bit of work, helping out one of the most experienced yoga teachers I know update the copy on her website, perfect considering yoga and meditation has become such a crucial part of my recovery.
 But starting more work again came with another surprise.
 About 20 mins in to sitting down at my computer, to edit something, or post some photos or write an email, my symptoms started to flare up again.
 The harder challenge is that my mind often went fuzzy to the point that it was hard to think.
 And I don’t understand it at all yet but it seems to be connected to any type of concentration - this is a neurological condition after all.
 It doesn't seem to be stress related - it even happens when I’m super relaxed and playing with some paint.

-But I can feel how much my soul needs to work now.
-To write, tinker away at things, make things, paint.
+But I can feel how much my soul needs to work, to create and make now.
+To write, tinker away at things, paint.
 I can feel it all coming.
 I've since made loads of progress with the headaches and managing work.
 For a while my recovery seemed much slower now I'm working but I really need to do this.
 And - in much the same way as I gently coax my body back to activity, I think that so far I might have cracked it.
 I usually write for 30 mins and then take even longer resting away from my screen.
 And this last week things started to get a lot easier.
 And on top of that, I've started to walk around more and feel better again.

 I've been asked to give a TED-style talk about what I have learned through living with ME at an event in a couple of weeks.
 I had no idea how to describe myself for the programme... until I found out the organiser had already billed me as a 'Chronic Fatigue Thriver'.
-Oh, so that's who I am!
+Oh, is that who I am?!
+How does that sit with me?
 As it has turned out, if travelling around the world was a declaration of anything, perhaps it was about how richly and wonderfully we can all live, whatever the circumstances.
 Doing it all with ME/CFS, giving my body exactly what it needed for much of the time.
 The distance I travelled wasn't nearly as relevant as the experiences, the lessons and the people I met.
 I will always remember ME as the thing that galvanised me to complete the journey that formed one of the fullest and happiest 5 months of my life.
 Whatever happens next, I know exactly how good life really can be.